Date of version: 27 February 2023

 - The congregation resides in Groningen, The Netherlands.

-- The congregation is instituted as of today, 28 June 2021, for an
+- The congregation is instituted as of 1st January 2012, for an indefinite period.

 - The congregation is affiliated with Vineyard Benelux (VYB), based in Wageningen, Netherlands, registered in the commercial register of the Chamber of Commerce for central Netherlands under file number 30263195.